 With summer in full swing, this means fun trips to the beach.
-Of course, the beach entails sand, which ends up in your shoes and clothing.
-This transfers to the car’s interior.
-So, we’ll explain how to get sand out of a car and how to prevent long-term staining.
+Of course, the beach means sand, which ends up in your shoes and clothing.
+This transfers to your car’s interior.
+So, we’ll explain how to get sand out of your car and how to prevent long-term staining.

 Of course, prevention is the best remedy.
 Consider placing a blanket over the seat.
 Also, be sure the floor mat is properly positioned and not sideways or curled up.
-You should also brush off all sand from your attire before getting inside.
+Also, brush off all sand from your clothes before getting inside.

-As soon as you arrive home, remove the mats and seat covers.
+As soon as you can after you arrive home, remove the mats and seat covers.
 Shake everything out and vacuum over the surface.
-If you hold this off, the sand can embed itself deeper into the fabric, causing discoloration.
+If you wait too long, the sand can embed itself deeper into the fabric, causing discoloration.
 At this stage, removal will require professional vehicle detailing.

 Removing Sand from the Exterior

-You should also remove sand from the exterior.
+Remove sand from the exterior of your car, too.
 Sand may contain salt residue, which can scratch and corrode the paint.
 We recommend a thorough car wash using osmosized water.

 Be sure to wash the hard-to-reach areas, such as the wheel rims and wheel arches.
 Salt residue easily accumulates in these areas and can cause rust on the metal surface.
 We suggest using a wheel wash brush.
 Arrange for a full wash after a trip to the beach or any coastal area.
 This includes a wax to protect the surface.